Crystals for set-valued decomposition tableaux: Second construction

-For this, suppose $T \in \SetDTab(\lambda)$ and $i \in \PP$.
-If $e'_i$ or $f'_i$ acts on $T$ by removing a letter from some box then clearly $e'_i(T) $ and $f'_i(T)$ still belong to $\SetDTab(\lambda)$.
-On the other hand, if the linked $i$-word of $T$ has no combined forms and at least one left form, then the entry in $T$ that corresponds to the ``('' at the start of the first left form is also the first $i$-unpaired letter equal to $i+1$ in $\revrow(T)$ in the sense of Lemma~\ref{e-op-SetDTab}.
-Changing this $i+1$ to $i$ must yield an element of $ \SetDTab(\lambda)$ since otherwise parts (2) and (3) of Lemma~\ref{e-op-SetDTab} would imply that the ``('' character being considered is not the start of a left form in the linked $i$-word.
-Therefore adding $i$ to the box of $i+1$ also gives an element of $ \SetDTab(\lambda)$.
+For this, first suppose $i \in [n-1]$.
+Observe that $e'_i$ or $f'_i$ act on $T$ by either removing a letter from some box or adding a letter to some box, when they do not send $T \mapsto 0$.
+In the cases when $e'_i$ or $f'_i$ remove a letter from some box, it is clear $e'_i(T) $ and $f'_i(T)$ belong to $\SetDTab_n(\lambda)$.
+On the other hand, if the $i$-word of $\svrevrow(T)$ has no combined forms and at least one left form, then the number that corresponds to the ``('' at the start of the first left form is also the first $i$-unpaired letter equal to $i+1$ in $\revrow(T)$ in the sense of Lemma~\ref{e-op-SetDTab}.
+Changing this $i+1$ to $i$ must yield an element of $ \SetDTab_n(\lambda)$ since otherwise parts (2) and (3) of Lemma~\ref{e-op-SetDTab} would imply that the ``('' character being considered is not the start of a left form in the linked $i$-word.
+Therefore adding $i$ to the box of $i+1$ also gives an element of $ \SetDTab_n(\lambda)$.

-Similarly, if the linked $i$-word of $T$ has no combined forms and at least one right form, then the entry in $T$ that corresponds to the ``)'' at the start of the last right form is also the last $i$-unpaired letter equal to $i$ in $\revrow(T)$ in the sense of Lemma~\ref{f-op-SetDTab}.
-Changing this $i$ to $i+1$ must yield an element of $ \SetDTab(\lambda)$ since otherwise parts (2) and (3) of Lemma~\ref{f-op-SetDTab} would imply that the ``)'' character being considered is not the start of a right form in the linked $i$-word.
-Therefore adding $i+1$ to the box of $i$ also gives an element of $ \SetDTab(\lambda)$.
+Similarly, if the $i$-word of $\svrevrow(T)$ has no combined forms and at least one right form, then the number that corresponds to the ``)'' at the start of the last right form is also the last $i$-unpaired letter equal to $i$ in $\revrow(T)$ in the sense of Lemma~\ref{f-op-SetDTab}.
+Changing this $i$ to $i+1$ must yield an element of $ \SetDTab_n(\lambda)$ since otherwise parts (2) and (3) of Lemma~\ref{f-op-SetDTab} would imply that the ``)'' character being considered is not the start of a right form in the $i$-word.
+Therefore adding $i+1$ to the box of $i$ also gives an element of $ \SetDTab_n(\lambda)$.